suarez-va/TIDES/README.md

 ![Alt text](images/example_results/Li_ChargeTransfer_Mulliken.png)
 ![Alt text](images/example_results/Li_ChargeTransfer_Hirsh.png)

-Here we notice identical behavior in the two charges (as expected) but note smoother oscillations for the Hirshfeld calculated charges.
+Here we notice identical behavior in the two charges (as expected) but note smoother oscillations for the Hirshfeld (bottom plot) calculated charges.

 ### Ehrenfest
 This is an example of how to initialize an Ehrenfest calculation.
 We'll use molecular hydrogen for simplicity.